josealejandro2928/parallelizer-function/README.md

 ## Example uses case

-Imagine we have this sample of function that we wan to compute in a web site or to responsing a request using a server in express.
+Let's imagine we have this sample of functions we want to compute on a website or respond to a request using an express server.

 ```TypeScript
 import workerPromise from "parallelizer-function";